aurasphere/reply-challenge-2018/README.md

 My solution is not the best for sure and can be further improved.
 In particular, the last dataset shows the limitation of a bounded relaxation approach since it's clear that there is a better path to the node but we prefer going faster (and it still takes around 30 minutes) than being accurate.
 A more efficient approach would probably be the [Jump Point algorithm](https://users.cecs.anu.edu.au/~dharabor/data/papers/harabor-grastien-aaai11.pdf), which I may study in the future if I get any spare time.

-## Aknowledgements
+## Acknowledgements

 Special thanks to @enricoaleandri for building the visualizer used to show the paths.

 ## Discussions

-If you want to say something feel free to open an issue on this project.
+If you want to say something, feel free to open an issue on this project.
 I don't guarantee I'll make any fixes on this project but I'll read and reply for sure.

-If instead you want to contact me directly, just send me an email.
+If instead you want to get in touch directly, just send me an email.

 <sub>Copyright (c) 2018 Donato Rimenti</sub>